-The feet form the base of the body, and if there is a misalignment in the feet this can lead to abnormal loads and pressures on the rest of the body throughout gait (walking cycle), resulting in various pathologies.
+The feet form the base of the body, and if there is a misalignment in the feet this can lead to abnormal pressures on the rest of the body, such as the knees, hips, and lower back.

-There are three different types of material that are commonly used by podiatrist in the manufacturer of customised foot orthotics.
-The softer devises are made from EVA (Ethylvinylacetate) material and the firmer devices are polypropylene and carbon fibre.
-These materials differ in properties and will be prescribed depending on your symptoms, foot type, activity level, footwear and age.
+There are three different types of material that are commonly used by podiatrists in the manufacturer of customised foot orthotics.
+The softer devices are made from EVA (Ethylvinylacetate) material and the firmer devices are polypropylene and carbon fibre.
+These materials differ in properties and will be prescribed depending on your symptoms, foot type, activity level, footwear, and age.